Bill Halter: Farming and rural communities

 Halter has made agriculture one of his "top priorities", pledging to support farmers, not corporate agribusiness.
 He believes that too much money is given in subsidies to those who don't need it, whilst failing to provide support for family farmers.

 Consumer protection and financial reform

-Halter has repeatedly criticised Congress' close relationship with special interests and lobby groups.
+Halter has repeatedly criticized Congress' close relationship with special interests and lobby groups.
 He has said that banks that take taxpayers' money should be held to account.
-He supports reforms that get banks lending money to Main Street and small businesses whilst preventing a repeat of the financial crisis.
+He supports reforms that get banks lending money to Main Street and small businesses whilst preventing a repeat of the 2008 financial crisis.
 Halter supports the creation of an independent watchdog agency, an end to sky-high corporate compensation, and better checks and balances on financial industry practices.

 Family

 Halter and his wife Shanti have two daughters.
 They are members of Immaculate Conception Catholic Church in North Little Rock.